josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

 	y = m * x + b

-	will lazily evaluate the entire expression and then sound the entire function to the GPU to run. data is NOT passed back and forth between the CPU and GPU, (this is more efficient)
+	will lazily evaluate the entire expression and then sound the entire function to the GPU to run. internal is NOT passed back and forth between the CPU and GPU, (this is more efficient)

 Supports: